QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 6. What's New
 -------------

-Read the `NEWS.txt` file in the same directory as this file, which is the folder that QuArK was installed in.
+Read the 'NEWS.txt' file in the same directory as this file, which is the folder that QuArK was installed in.
 This file gives a listing of new and improved items for this installation and previous versions of QuArK in their distribution order.